LeaVerou/lea.verou.me/blog/2024/sentiment-chips/index.md

 These inserted predefined responses into the comment field with a single click.
 Being a purely client-side interaction meant it could be implemented in a day, and it _still_ kept end-user friction to a minimum:
 1 optional extra click to provide sentiment.
-Quantitative data analysis was not optimally covered in theory, as entering freeform responses are notoriously hard to analyze.
+In theory, quantitative data analysis was not optimally covered, as freeform responses are notoriously hard to analyze.
 However, based in the psychology of user behavior, I hypothesized that the vast majority of users would not edit these at all, a minority would append context, and an even tinier minority would actually edit the responses.
 This meant we could analyze them via simple string matching and only lose a few false negatives.